scottym5797/arweave-parallel-uploader/README.md

 :warning: **_NOTE:_**
 `Currently uses arweave direct Transactions, and as such it can be unstable for files over ~5mb when using multiple threads.
 Especially for low bandwith connection.
-A solution to this using bundled transactions will be coming in the next few days.
-Until then use this tool with caution`
+It is recommended to use the main branch for large files.
+Use this tool with caution`

 ## How to Use